 What is the difference between red golden retrievers and other goldens?
 (Besides their color, of course.)

-For the most part, they have similar tendencies, personalities, and looks, but obviously there are some differences.
+For the most part, they have similar characteristics, personalities, and looks, but obviously, there are some differences.

 The rest of this post will look into these differences and similarities in more detail.